KishanBapodra/3D-Modelling-Animation/Render/Readme.md

 - Added tents and skull to give a feel of deserted land that has long been abandoned.
 - Added cactus for a more detailed environment as small details can bring a scene together.

+### Render Settings
+The final image is rendered in cycles with 1024 samples.

 I have imported the mountain (3), tent (3) and the skull (4) models from below links.